xnamahx/Push2x/README.md

 # Push2x
-Customized Midi Controller for Live 10.0.5
+Customized Midi Controller for Live 10.1.9

 **Installation**

-Drop these files on your Ableton\Live 10 Suite\Resources\MIDI Remote Scripts
+Locate path Ableton\Live 10 Suite\Resources\MIDI Remote Scripts

-You can replace Push2x on Push2 but its safe to make a copy first.
+Copy Push2 folder and rename to Push2x.

+Replace Push2x with the files in this repo.

 **Use**